 Why does rope-dyed denim fade more beautifully than vat-dyed mass-market denim?
 The answer is in the distinction between the 2 dye methods.
 In vat dyeing, the yarns are shocked and the dye quickly and fully penetrates to the core of the yarn.
 But in rope-dyeing, the yarns are never left in the indigo bath long enough for the dye to fully absorb its way into the center of the yarn.
 So what you have is a yarn with a thick and beautiful build-up of indigo shell with a white core.
 As you wear your jeans for a few months and create folds and creases in the fabric, the indigo shell will start to break away and the beautiful white center will be revealed for a higher contrast and more impressive fade!

 How should I care for my jeans?

 The first rule in caring for your raw jeans is that there are no rules.
-The whole fun of raw denim is that you, the end consumer, has the power to do whatever you want!
-There are no right and wrongs, simply different choices and preferences.
+The whole fun of raw denim is that you, the end consumer, have the power to do whatever you want!
+There is no right and wrong, simply different choices and preferences.